 For these reasons, new employees may engage in a dangerous “fake it til you make it” policy.
 You can fight this by frequently and effectively checking in with new employees.
 While the onboarding process is designed to acquaint new employees with all they need to know, you can’t cover everything in one day.
 It simply isn’t possible.

-A good rule of thumb is to either check in yourself or ask a senior employee with good mentoring skills to check in with the onboarding employee three or four times each day for the first week, then steadily reduce check-ins over the first month.
-Don’t just say, “I have an open door policy” and expect new employees to walk through that door.
+Check in with new hires 3-4 times each day for the first week, then steadily reduce check-ins.
+Don’t just say, “I have an open door policy” and expect them to walk through the door.
 Go to them.